-The Armidale Folk Museum is conducted by Armidale Dumaresq Council and traces its origins back to 1933.
-It is housed in the magnificent 1863 Armidale Literary Institute and traces the history of this New England city.
+Tracing its origins back to 1933 the Armidale Folk Museum is housed in the magnificent 1863 Armidale Literary Institute and explores the history of the region.

-Permanent displays provide a glimpse into how the region was settled in the 1840's and its development into a thriving agriculture area and provider of education.
-A changing program of diverse exhibitions and events tell the stories significant to the community.
+Permanent displays provide a glimpse into how the region was settled in the 1840s and its development into a thriving agricultural area and provider of education.
+A changing program of diverse exhibitions and events tells stories significant to the community.

 Visitors marvel at the White family's large English coach, used by the State Governor during his tour of Armidale more than a century ago.
-A wide range of exhibits shows everyday life and work in the past, and of the citizen's solemn sacrifice in times of war.
+A wide range of exhibits shows everyday life and work in the past and the citizen's solemn sacrifice in times of war.

 Disabled access available, contact operator for details.